 November is Native American Heritage Month!
 To celebrate, we are going to share a traditional recipe: Three Sisters Soup.
-The three sisters refers to corn, beans and squash, which grow harmoniously.
+The three sisters refer to corn, beans, and squash, which grow harmoniously.
 They support one another during their growth and were staples of a Native diet.
 This soup can easily be modified to incorporate other veggies of your choice.
-It is nutritious, delicious and very affordable.
+It is nutritious, delicious, and very affordable.
 It is also simple, so here is how to make it:

 What you need:

 1 butternut or acorn squash, roasted and pureed

 1/2 tsp salt

 To make the soup, begin by heating the oven to 400 degrees.
 I roasted the butternut squash while I made the soup base because the pureed squash is added at the end.
 To make the roasted squash begin by peeling, deseed, and cube the squash.
 I used Butternut, but any squash works!
 You can also simplify the process by using frozen butternut squash.